Jbleezy/BO2-Reimagined/README.md

 * Moved Tombstone Soda to the laundry room front door

 #### Farm
-* Zombies now spawn in the Center zone when in the Barn zone
+* Zombies now spawn in the Farm zone when in the Barn zone
 * Survival: replaced Galvaknuckles wallbuy with Claymore wallbuy
 * Grief: added Claymore wallbuy